FastestMolasses/CodeEdit/Code-Style.md

 ### Parameter Alignment

 When breaking up your parameters of functions/methods or type initializers into multiple lines we recommend to also put the first parameter on a new line as well.
 This enhances readability and structure.
+This also applies to multiline array initializations.

 ```swift
 /* Don't use this */